macc1100001/cnn-analyzer/README.md

 Compile instructions

-1. Open a terminal in lib/Darknet directory
+1. Open a terminal in lib/darknet directory

+	1.1.
+Change GPU flags, gpu=1, cudnn=1, cudnn_half=1, use_cpp=1

+	1.2.
+Change cudnn, flags where nvidia libraries are installed, in PopOS is /usr/lib/cuda/

 2. Do `make -j libdarknet.so`

 3. Return to **cnn_analyze** main directory